mzbac/mlx_sharding/README.md

 # MLX Pipeline Parallelism Demo

 This project demonstrates how to implement pipeline parallelism for large language models using MLX.
 It includes tools for sharding a model, serving shards across multiple machines, and generating text using the distributed model.
+Additionally, it now features an OpenAI API-compatible server for easier integration and usage.

 ## Demo Video